What is Git/GitHub?

 git push command:

-The nickname of our remote repository is “origin” and the default local branch name is “master”.
+The nickname of our remote repository is “origin” and the default local branch name is “main”.

 -u flag tells git to remember the parameters, so that next time we can simply run